DanielGibson/Snippets/README.md

 // Returns NULL on error, use SDL_GetError() to get more information.
 SDL_Surface* STBIMG_Load_RW(SDL_RWops* src, int freesrc);

 // loads an image file into a RGB(A) SDL_Surface from a SDL_RWops (src)
 // - without using SDL_RWseek(), for streams that don't support or are slow
-//   at seeking, like on Android if SDL needs to use java InputStreams there
-//   (it reads everything into a buffer and calls STBIMG_LoadFromMemory())
+//   at seeking.
+It reads everything into a buffer and calls STBIMG_LoadFromMemory()
+// You should probably only use this if you *really* have performance problems
+//  because of seeking or your src doesn't support  SDL_RWseek(), but SDL_RWsize()
 // src must at least support SDL_RWread() and SDL_RWsize()
 // if you set freesrc to non-zero, SDL_RWclose(src) will be executed after reading.
 // Returns NULL on error, use SDL_GetError() to get more information.